RobKraft/EfficientSoftwareDevelopment/content/en/docs/Practices/OKR.md

 ---
-title: "Velocity"
+title: "18.
+OKR"
-description: "Considerations of how your context impacts your ability to gain value from velocity"
+description: "Considerations of how your context impacts your ability to gain value from OKRs"
 date: 2023-05-23T00:00:00+05:00
 draft: false
 weight: 210
 ---

-### What is velocity?
+### What is OKR?
-A
+...sorry... not complete yet. :(